drufball/yosai/_drafts/intrigue.md

 Moto's heart sank as he watched a mob of black, alien legs curling around the edge of the cave.
 He reached up, getting ready to pull as many as he could, but before he could act he was hit by a heavy _whoomph_ as air was forced through the tunnel and into the cavern.
 The spiders at the entrance were thrown to the far wall, their bodies breaking against the far stone.

 Fumi came racing after them, swan diving through the entrance.
 She did a flip in the air and landed in a crouch, air rushing out around her to cushion the fall.
 "Don't worry.
 I'll take it from here."
-She stood and looked around, then seemed to deflate as she saw the dead spiders littering the floor.
+She paused for effect, then stood and looked around.
+She seemed to deflate as she saw the dead spiders littering the floor.
 "Oh, never mind."

 Keta gave her a kind look.
 "It was a wonderful entrance, at least."